brendon-ng/XTL/hive-env/README.md

 ## Starting Hive

-To start up HDFS running locally on your machine, run `make start`.
+To start up Hive running locally on your machine, run `make start`.
-You will then be in a hive shell where you need to ente the script:
+You will then be in a hive shell where you need to enter the script:
 `CREATE TABLE pokes (foo INT, bar STRING);`
 `LOAD DATA LOCAL INPATH '/opt/hive/examples/files/kv1.txt' OVERWRITE INTO TABLE pokes;`